Annual Fees 20/21 (subject to inflationary increase)

 |£240 per module|

-Please note that modular students cannot graduate from a course of study.
-If you are planning to gain a qualification (any of certificate, diploma, degree, or honours degree but cannot study full-time hours you will be classed as a part-time student rather than a modular student.
-Part-time fees will be calculated depending on the number of modules taken per year.)
+*Please note that modular students cannot graduate from a course of study.
+If you are planning to gain a qualification (certificate, diploma, degree, or honours degree) you will be classed as a part-time student rather than a modular student.
+Part-time fees will be calculated depending on the number of modules taken per year.

 As a ‘private College’ (i.e. not a state funded University), students do not get full SAAS (government) funding.
 Presently full-time students get £1765 per year towards fees (part-time students may get a part-time fee grant on application to SAAS).

 There are a number of other options for funding.

 1. If you already have a degree and studying at SBC is a second degree for ministry, then SAAS may cover your fees (or part of them).
 Their wording is as follows:

 “If you are looking to do a second degree in divinity, which leads to a qualification (for example, BA divinity or BA theology), we may be able to pay your tuition fees if you meet the following conditions.